16EAGLE/getSpatialData/README.md

 ```

-## Ideas

-Ideas on possible data sources to be included, technical ideas or other are welcome!
-Open an issue to start a discussion: <https://github.com/16eagle/getSpatialData/issues>

 ### Products

 The following products are being evaluated to be implemented within the package.
 This also includes sources which can be already accessed through existing packages that could be wrapped behind an standardized R function interface.
 Please feel free to contribute to the list, e. g. through a pull request: